Sharan-Deepak-sd24csb0b67/MFCSassignment/README.md

+# Mathematical Foundations of Computer Science – Question Bank

-This is a extensive list of questions on the Mathematical Foundations of Computer Science (Basically discrete math), created by the students on NIT Warangal CSE-B '28 Batch.
+This is an extensive list of questions on the **Mathematical Foundations of Computer Science** (basically *Discrete Math*), created by the students of **NIT Warangal, CSE-B '28 Batch**, covering the topics:

+- **Graph Theory**
+- **Mathematical Logic and Normal Forms**
+- **Recurrence Relations**
+- **Elementary Combinatorics**

+**Assigned and Overseen by Prof. Katakamsetty Venkatakrishna Rao, Department of Computer Science and Engineering** Collected and compiled by Sharan Deepak, CSE '28